FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/FAQ.md

 %accordion% What is the difference between Formit, FormIt 360, and FormIt Pro? %accordion%

-The "360" in FormIt has been retired ."**FormIt**" refers to the entire product.
-The free versions are on Web and iOS.

-**FormIt PRO **refers to a subscription available only if you purchase the Autodesk AEC Industry Collection.
+The "360" in FormIt has been retired."**FormIt**" refers to the entire product.
+The free versions are on Web and iOS. **FormIt PRO ** refers to a subscription available only if you purchase the Autodesk AEC Industry Collection.
 The subscription enables some additional features on iOS and Web and also enables you to run the Windows client.

 %/accordion%